 If the parties come to an agreement about issues, they may settle the divorce in the Ex Parte courtroom without the need for a trial in front of a judge.
 If the issues remain contested, however, both will need to appear before a judge, who will make a final ruling.

 This is simply a general overview of the divorce process in Bellevue, although it may include further steps, depending on the specifics of each individual case.
 If you need help pursuing a divorce in the area or even have any questions related to family law, please don’t hesitate to reach out to a family law attorney in Bellevue, Wash., at the Law Offices of Molly B. Kenny.
 We are happy to help you in any way we can.
-You can call us today at 425-460-0550 or reach us online to set up your free consultation.
+You can call us today at 425-460-0550 or reach us online to schedule a discreet consultation.